 4. Establish a Clear Remote Verification Policy

-Why You Should Attend Our Form I-9 Compliance Webinar
+Why You Should Register for Our Form I-9 Compliance Webinar

-If you’re unsure about how to implement these updates or want guidance from a compliance expert, don’t miss our upcoming webinar:
+If you’re not sure how to make these updates, or need some advice from a compliance whizz, you can’t afford to miss our next webinar:

 📅 Date: October 11, 2024